-The Scottish Government should review the effectiveness of the 'communicating with parents' section of the Additional Support for Learning code of practice.

-Guidance for practitioners on a range of parental engagement themes should be updated through the 'Engaging Parents and Families: A Toolkit for Practitioners'.
-Further dedicated toolkit resources should be developed for practitioners to ensure that groups of parents who face additional barriers to engaging with their children's learning, or with the life and work of the school, receive the support and advice they need.
+- 12 The Scottish Government should review the effectiveness of the 'communicating with parents' section of the Additional Support for Learning code of practice. - 133 Guidance for practitioners on a range of parental engagement themes should be updated through the 'Engaging Parents and Families: A Toolkit for Practitioners: Further dedicated toolkit resources should be developed for practitioners to ensure that groups of parents who face additional barriers to engaging with their children's learning, or with the life and work of the school, receive the support and advice they need.
 This includes parents with English is an additional language; disabled parents; parents who have a negative perception of school and education; and parents experiencing poverty and socio-economic inequalities.
 Clear definitions of parental involvement and parental engagement should be uploaded to the National Improvement Hub for practitioners.
-Parent-friendly definitions should also be uploaded to Parentzone Scotland website..
+Parent-friendly definitions should also be uploaded to Parentzone Scotland website.

-1/ Education Scotland should take further steps to promote the benefits and ways for parents to get involved in their child's learning.
+Education Scotland should take further steps to promote the benefits and ways for parents to get involved in their child's learning.

 This should include the development of advice on Parentzone Scotland and the refresh of the 'Parent as Partners in their Children's Learning' toolkit.

-Other key priorities to be considered in the revised toolkit include: Understanding and practical application of the 'learning at home' strand of the Act
+Other key priorities to be considered in the revised toolkit include:

-- Diversity - Removing the perception of formality - Methods of using alternative digital formats - Clarifying the role of the Parent Council - A set of standards for Parent Council communications.
-This should identify methods parent forum to avoid inconsistencies - Promoting wider parental engagement in secondary schools.
+- Understanding and practical application of the 'learning at home' strand of the Act - Diversity - Removing the perception of formality - Methods of using alternative digital formats - Clarifying the role of the Parent Council - Promoting and sharing self-evaluation tools for Parent Councils - A set of standards for Parent Council communications.
+This should identify methods of improving the quality of communications between Parent Councils and the wider parent forum to avoid inconsistencies - Promoting wider parental engagement in secondary schools